19hours/sg-statutes/Acts/Stamp Duties Act.md

 (a) that the person delivers to the Commissioner accounts in respect of the instruments at a date to be specified by the Commissioner in such form and containing such particulars as the Commissioner may direct;

-(b) that, on delivery of the accounts required under paragraph (a), the person pays to the Commissioner the amount of duty due on all the instruments;
+(b) that, on delivery of the accounts required under paragraph (a), the person pays to the Commissioner the amount of duty due on all the instruments; and

-(c) that the person endorses on each of the instruments specified in the order the words “Stamp Duty Paid” together with such other particulars as the Commissioner may specify; and
+[Act 37 of 2018 wef 04/10/2018]

+(c) [Deleted by Act 37 of 2018 wef 04/10/2018]

 (d) that the person complies with such other requirements as the Commissioner may impose.